What Is an Edge Server and How Does it Work?

 • Servers provide local processing, storage, and data analysis to give visibility into production.

-• If an IoT sensor registers, for example, a risky increase in a machine's temperature, the edge server recognizes the issue in real-time.
+• If an IoT sensor detects, for example, a significant rise in a machine's temperature, the edge server recognizes the issue in real-time.

 • The edge server stops the production before the machine overheats.